 Ultimate Chocolate Chip Cookies

 Do NOT use a mixer.
-It all has t be done by hand.
-Be sure to pull out your pastry blender.
+Mix everything by hand.
+Be sure to pull out your pastry blender if you have one.
+If not, use a fork to incorporate the margarine in with the sugars.

 - 2 1/4 cups flour (level out the 2 cups, but heap the 1/4 cup)